-A cumulative thesis covering a topic relevant to the candidate's major field is required of all candidates and must be completed at least two weeks before the graduation date (See page 18).
-A committee to administer the oral thesis defense is appointed by the department chair.
-To submit a cumulative thesis and schedule the thesis defense, the candidate must be enrolled in, or have completed, the final coursework and have a 3.0 average in the major field and a 3.0 in the core courses.
+A final written comprehensive examination in the candidate's major field is required of all candidates and must be completed at least two weeks before the graduation date (See page 18).
+A committee to administer the comprehensive examination is appointed by the college or school dean upon the recommendation of the department chair.
+The examination covers all major field courses including transfer and off-campus work.
+To take the major field comprehensive the candidate must be enrolled in, or have completed, the final coursework and have a 3.0 average in the major field and a 3.0 in the core courses.
+Doctoral degree candidates will follow guidelines in a separate publication for qualifying and comprehensive examinations.